owenbrooks/owenbrooks.github.io/src/content/blog/constructing-a-valid-macho.md

 Oh.
 I guess it wasn't going to be that easy.

 ## Secrets of mach_loader.c
 To figure out the rest of the requirements we will need to dive into the source code that Apple provides for the XNU kernel, specifically the `parse_machfile()` function in [`mach_loader.c`](https://github.com/apple-oss-distributions/xnu/blob/e3723e1f17661b24996789d8afc084c0c3303b26/bsd/kern/mach_loader.c#L140).
+To avoid being Killed, we need to avoid any code path that will end up returning `LOAD_FAILURE` or `LOAD_BADMACHO`.

 Here are the relevant excerpts: